Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: The Neural Dynamical Kernel

 For linear activation:

 The recursion relation for the NDK can be solved explicitly, yielding

-The NDK of linear activation is proportional to the input kernel $K^{in}\left({\bf x},{\bf x}^{\prime}\right)$ regardless of the data.
+The NDK of linear activation is proportional to the input kernel $\mathcal{K}_{in}\left({\bf x},{\bf x}^{\prime}\right)$ regardless of the data.
 The effect of network depth only changes the magnitude but not the shape of the NDK.
 As a result, the NNGP and NTK kernels also only differ by their magnitude, and thus the mean predictor at the NNGP and NTK equilibria only differ by $\mathcal{O}\left(T\right)$.
-This suggests that the diffusive phase has very little effect on the mean predictor in the low $T$ regime, as shown in Fig.$\text{\ref{fig:More-activation-functions}}$.
+This suggests that the diffusive phase has very little effect on the mean predictor in the low $T$ regime, in linear network, as discussed in Sec.\ref{sec:linear network}.

-\subsection{ReLU activation:}
+\subsection{ReLU Activation:}

 For ReLU activation, we define the function $J\left(\theta\right)$ \cite{cho2009kernel}:

 where the angle between ${\bf x}$ and ${\bf x}^{\prime}$ is given by :

 $\theta^{L}\left(t,t^{\prime},{\bf x},{\bf x}^{\prime}\right)$ is defined through a recursion equation, and